yuhuibio/yuhui-products/src/content/blog/37c-screw-cold-pressed-sweet-almond-oil.md

 Sweet almond oil has long been a staple in skincare, aromatherapy, and cosmetic manufacturing due to its rich emollient properties, Vitamin E content, and skin-friendly fatty acids.
 However, the extraction technique dictates the final quality, stability, and therapeutic efficacy of the oil.

 Our product utilizes a specialized **37°C screw cold-pressing process**.
 By strictly controlling the temperature threshold during mechanical expression, we prevent thermal degradation of the delicate nutrients naturally present in the almonds.
-For formulators looking to expand their portfolio, pairing this with other botanical active ingredients—such as our high-purity [Black Tea Extract Powder](/products/black-tea-extract-powder)—can elevate anti-aging and antioxidant cosmetic lines.
+For formulators looking to expand their portfolio, pairing this with other botanical active ingredients can elevate anti-aging and antioxidant cosmetic lines.

 ## Key Technical Characteristics & Visual Appearance